kdave/btrfs-progs/Documentation/btrfs-send.rst

         used to transfer changes.
 This mode is faster and is useful to show the differences in metadata.

+--proto <N>
+        use send protocol version N

+        The default is 1, which was the original protocol version.
+Version 2 encodes file data slightly more efficiently; it is also required for sending compressed data directly (see *--compressed-data*).
+Version 2 requires at least btrfs-progs 5.18 on both the sender and receiver and at least Linux 5.18 on the sender.
+Passing 0 means to use the highest version supported by the running kernel.

+--compressed-data
+        send data that is compressed on the filesystem directly without decompressing it

+        If the receiver supports the *BTRFS_IOC_ENCODED_WRITE* ioctl (added in Linux 5.18), it can also write it directly without decompressing it.
+        Otherwise, the receiver will fall back to decompressing it and writing it normally.

+        This requires protocol version 2 or higher.
+If *--proto* was not used, then *--compressed-data* implies *--proto 2*.

 -q|--quiet
         (deprecated) alias for global *-q* option